Darius Rucker: 2014–2015: Southern Style and Home for the Holidays

-2016–present: When Was the Last Time
+2016–present: When Was the Last Time and Carolyn's Boy

 On January 6, 2016, Rucker announced that he was working on his fifth country album.
-The album's lead single, "If I Told You" was released to country radio on July 5, 2016.
+The album's lead single, "If I Told You", was released to country radio on July 5, 2016.
 It reached number one in the Country Airplay chart nearly a year later, and peaked at number four on the Hot Country Chart.
 Rucker also returned to the C2C: Country to Country festival in the UK in March 2017, where he was second on the bill to Reba McEntire.

 On May 29, 2016, Rucker performed the national anthem prior to the 100th running of the Indianapolis 500.
 Rucker also performed the national anthem for a game between the Buffalo Bills and the New York Jets on September 15.
 Rucker agreed to perform the song at the behest of personal friend and former Bills player Bruce Smith, whose jersey was being retired that night.
 He sang the national anthem again ahead of the Saints-Dolphins game held at London's Wembley Stadium in October 2017, as part of the NFL International Series.

 Rucker was selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again" and "I Will Always Love You", which celebrates 50 years of the CMA Awards.
 On July 24, 2017, Rucker released the second single from his upcoming album, titled "For the First Time."
 On July 26, 2017, he shared details of his fifth country album, titled When Was the Last Time and it was released on October 20, 2017.

 Rucker appeared as a mentor on seventeenth season of The Voice for Team Blake.
 Rucker released Beers and Sunshine in August 2020 under Capitol Records, and released a "summer mix" version of the song in 2021.
 In 2021, Rucker contributed a cover of the Metallica song "Nothing Else Matters" to the charity tribute album The Metallica Blacklist.

 Rucker released a new single titled "Same Beer Different Problems" in April 2022.
 Later in the year, he confirmed that he would be releasing a new album which would feature a collaboration with Chapel Hart.
+Rucker subsequently announced that his seventh solo album, Carolyn's Boy, named after his mother, would be released in 2023.
+He featured on the single "To Be a Man" by Dax in October 2023.

+On September 26, 2025 Rucker performed, at the Royal Albert Hall in London, to celebrate Opry 100, alongside Luke Combs, Carly Pearce, Ashley McBryde and Marty Stuart.

+In 2025, Rucker, R.E.M. (band) guitarist Mike Mills, and drummer Steve Gorman of the Black Crowes formed a supergroup called Howl Owl Howl, releasing the single "My Cologne."